 For Tes (Akerman) and her two cohorts Kara (Nikki Reed) and Dawn (Deborah Ann Woll), the job sounded simple enough: intercept a double-cross drug shipment for their crime boss Mel (Willis) ...
 See full summary »

 When his fiancee is kidnapped by human traffickers, Roman (Ashton Holmes) and his ex-military brothers set out to track her down and save her before it is too late.
 Along the way, Roman ...
 See full summary »

 A mechanic learns that his daughter, whom he thinks is at college, has dropped out.
-He tries to call her but when someone else answers the phone, he goes to where she's staying and finds a photo of his daughter with another girl, so he looks for her and asks her where his daughter is.
-She says that his daughter hooked with a guy whose from New Orleans.
+He tries to call her but, when someone else answers the phone, he goes to where she's staying and finds a photo of his daughter with another girl, so he looks for her and asks her where his daughter is.
+She says that his daughter hooked up with a guy who's from New Orleans.
 So they go there to find him.
 When some men refuse to answer his questions they beat him but he fights back, which the girl is amazed that he can do.
 Eventually they find the guy who tells them where his daughter might be.
-But while on their way some men shoot at them.
+While on their way some men shoot at them.
 He learns that they work for a man named Omar who wants him.
 He still tries to find his daughter while Omar sends his best men to get him.Written by

 29 of 41 people found this review helpful.